Meet Our Year-Round Camp Staff!

 Summer Camp Staff

 At Mo-Ranch Summer Camp, we work hard to create a memorable camp experience.
 Our secret weapons in achieving this are our counselors!
-They are the ones who live out our goal daily by implementing our exceptionally well-run programs, providing contagious fun and meeting campers wherever they are at spiritually and socially.
+They are the ones who live out our goal daily by implementing our exceptionally well-run programs, providing contagious fun and meeting campers wherever they are spiritually and socially.
 Our summer staff is selected carefully and intentionally.
 Many are former campers and returning counselors.
 All of our counselors are Christian role models for campers who have completed at least one year of college.

 Counselors go through a rigorous background check, receive specific training in child behavior management, age level expectations, safety and emergency procedures and child abuse prevention.
-They are all First Aid and CPR certified, with most also being lifeguard certified.
+They are all first aid and CPR certified, with most also being lifeguard certified.

 Before campers even get to camp, counselors spend staff training bonding, learning and getting to know Mo-Ranch Summer Camp.
-We spend time learning the Bible Study curriculum, engaging in open discussions, and getting to the heart of why we are here.
+We spend time learning the Bible study curriculum, engaging in open discussions and getting to the heart of why we are here.